OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-a-schedule.md

 ### Saving Output of a `cron` Job to a File
 // TODO: change the header title
-// note that text output from the commands will not be saved anywhere by default
-// introduce the concept of piping to a file

 When `cron` runs, you won't be able to see any output from your file.
 You can modify your script or program to save all output to a file rather than print it in the command line, or you can pipe the output of your command to a specific destination with a simple addition to your `crontab` file.